Is your child finding it difficult to grasp lessons at school? Do you think your child has a poor memory, poor concentration and laziness?

 - Give your child the albendazole tablet irrespective of recent history of medical treatment for parasitic worm infections.

-- Children who were absent at school on August 10 will be given the tablet on August 17 as a “mop-up’ to the NDD.
+- Children who were absent at school on February 10 will be given the tablet one week later on February 15 as a “mop-up’ to the NDD.

 - Thereafter, give your children the albendazole tablet once in a year.